borisbu/RaspAPWifiScanner/README.md

 <img width="619" alt="multiple-highlight" src="https://github.com/user-attachments/assets/2d156efe-8cfc-49e7-b682-219d2db4eeee">

-As noted, developers should avoid using PHP's `$_SESSION` object in their plugins to prevent conflicts with other plugin instances.
+As previously noted, developers should avoid using PHP's `$_SESSION` object in their plugins to prevent conflicts with other plugin instances.

+> The `persistData()` function writes serialized data to the volatile `/tmp` directory which is cleared on each system boot.
+For this reason, it should _not_ be used as a method of permanent data storage.
+However, this functionality roughly approximates PHP's `$_SESSION` object; the difference being that each plugin's data is isolated from other plugin instances.

 ## Publishing your plugin
-The `SamplePlugin` contains an 'About' tab where you may provide author information, a description and link to your project.
-If you've authored a plugin you feel would be useful to the RaspAP community, you're encouraged to share it in this repo's [Discussions](https://github.com/RaspAP/SamplePlugin/discussions).
+The `SamplePlugin` contains an "About" tab where you may provide author information, a description and link to your project.
+If you've authored a plugin you feel would be useful to the RaspAP community, you're encouraged to share it in this repo's [discussions](https://github.com/RaspAP/SamplePlugin/discussions).